 Essential and 'conditionally' essential fatty acids, their classification and principal dietary sources

-- α-linolenic acid (ALNA) Omega-3 Flaxseed, soyabean, rapeseed oils
+α-linolenic acid (ALNA) Omega-3: Flaxseed, soybean, rapeseed oils

 *PUFA is polyunsaturated fatty acid

 Protein is an essential nutrient which helps form the structural component of body tissues and is used within many biological processes.
-For example, protein is used to make enzymes, antibodies to help us fight infection, as well as DNA the building blocks to life.
+For example, protein is used to make enzymes, antibodies to help us fight infection, as well as DNA, the building blocks of life.

 Amino acids: we need to consume the 9 essential amino acids